How to Have a Happy Birthday When You're Alone

 Happy Birthday to Me (and You)

-Following is a list of ideas, kind of random and in no real order.
+The following is a list of ideas, kind of random and in no real order.
 I wrote them as I thought of them.
-But, I wanted to create a real list.
+But I wanted to create a real list.
 So many lists online are more about scoring SEO points and they offer fluff—stuff everyone else has already said.
 I like to create a real list.
 I hope this has at least one great idea for everyone.

 Ideas for Spending Your Birthday Alone

 - Take the day off work.
 Whether you work for yourself or someone else.
 Arrange to have the day off.
 A sick day, a personal day, whatever works.